Graph Neural Network-based End-to-End Learning for Multi-User MIMO Systems: E2E architecture for offline training

-where $BS$ denotes the batch size, and $\mathbb{I}_{m = s_{\tilde{k}}}$ is an indicator function that takes value 1 if $m = s_{\tilde{k}}$ and 0 otherwise.
-Minimising the loss in \eqref{eq_loss} is equivalent to minimising the SER for the MU-MIMO system.
-During the training, all the NN parameters in the DNN-modulator $\text{MLP}_1$ and GEPNet $\text{MLP}_2,\text{MLP}_3, \qW_0,\qW_1,\qb_0,\qb_1,$ and $U$ are optimised via backpropagation, as illustrated by the green line in Fig. \ref{fig_e2e_gepnet}.
+where $BS$ denotes the batch size, and $\mathbb{I}_{m = s_k}$ is an indicator function that takes value 1 if $m = s_k$ and 0 otherwise.
+Minimizing the loss \eqref{eq_loss} is equivalent to minimizing the SER for the MU-MIMO system.
+Here, the CE loss in \eqref{eq_loss} is based on the cavity probability of the message $\hat{s}_{k,m}^{(T)}$ in \eqref{eq_readout}.
+This is different from \cite{Alva_GEP}, which uses the cavity probability of the real and imaginary components of the symbol in the loss calculation.
+During the offline training, all the NN parameters in $\rm{GNN}^{tx}$ and $\rm{GNN}^{rx}$ are optimized by using the Adam optimizer via backpropagation, as illustrated in Fig. \ref{fig_e2e_train}.